nickzulfauzaan/UnivTime/README.md

-# univtime
+# UnivTime

-A new Flutter project.
+A mobile application that aims to address the time-clashing issues students face while registering for courses in university.

 ## Getting Started